 The Katie Murrell Library, housed in the Holloway Building on the A.P.
-White Campus in Columbia, is a 24,000 square foot facility that serves the College's educational programs.
-Extensive library resources are available to all students via the Katie Murrell Library website (<http://www.lindsey.edu/offices-and-services/library.aspx>) and in the Blackboard Learning

-Management System.
-The library provides access to a multimedia collection of 515,000 cataloged titles.
-This includes 64,300 locally held books and AV titles, over 320,000 ebooks, and numerous other online resources with literary, scientific, business, statistical, and reference information as well as streaming music and video titles.
-A juvenile and curriculum collection supports students in the teacher education programs, and a leisure fiction collection provides access to recreational reading.
-Collections are, in large part, available electronically through computers, tablets, or mobile phones.
+White Campus in Columbia, is a 24,000 square foot facility that serves the educational and other needs of the college community.
+Extensive library resources are available to all students via the Katie Murrell Library website.
+The library provides access to a multimedia collection of 600,000 cataloged titles.
+This includes 63,000 physical books and AV titles, nearly 500,000 ebooks, and numerous other online resources with literary, scientific, business, statistical, and reference information as well as streaming music and video titles.
+A juvenile and curriculum collection supports students in the teacher education programs, and a popular materials collection provides access to recreational reading.

-The library has 44 public access terminals where students can do research, write papers, complete assignments, or use the Internet.
-Laser printers and scanners provide additional support for student research and classroom assignments.
+The library has 44 public access terminals where students can do research, write papers, complete assignments, and use the Internet.
+Laser printers and scanners are available all hours the library is open.
 Students at the A.P.
-White Campus in Columbia receive a printing allowance each semester that allows them to print in the library and in the computer labs.
+White Campus in Columbia receive a printing allowance each semester that can be used in the library.
 The library supports and maintains classroom technology at the A.P.
 White Campus in Columbia.

-Library facilities include individual study carrels, group tables, a computer lab, the juvenile/ curriculum library, a conference room, and group study rooms.
+Library facilities include individual study carrels, group tables, a computer lab, the juvenile/curriculum collection, a conference room, and group study rooms.
 Sofas and other casual seating can be found in the New Books and Periodicals areas and in the Thomas D. Clark Reading Room.
 A wireless network allows Internet access through laptops, tablets, or other mobile devices.
-Library staff members work to make the library a place for quiet study and to provide support and instruction to students on the use of the library, its collections, and technology.
+Library staff members work to make the library a center of the A.P.
+White Campus in Columbia and to provide support and instruction to students on the use of the library, its collections, and technology.